AbirathR/MBPO_pendulumV1/README.md

 Training loop will begin shortly and the reward values for each episode can be seen.
 Video visualizations of the episodes are logged in the 'logging' folder and the reward curve is also displayed.

-There is also a ipynb notebook file that can be run if you do not want to run locally.